The database lives on your machine.

 When you subscribe, you're paying Paddle — not Seriesly directly.
 Paddle is our merchant of record: they handle the card processing, the VAT and sales tax for your jurisdiction, and the receipt that lands in your inbox.
 We see the outcome of that transaction, not the transaction itself.

 What Paddle sees is the usual checkout payload: your name, the email you bought under, your billing address, the payment method you chose, and the country code that decides your tax rate.
 They never see meeting content, transcripts, calendars, or anything that lives inside the app.
-Paddle stores this in the EU and the US under standard contractual clauses, and their own privacy policy at paddle.com/legal governs that side of the deal.
+Paddle stores this in their EU and US data centers; cross-border transfers between those jurisdictions are governed by Standard Contractual Clauses.
+Their own privacy policy at paddle.com/legal governs that side of the deal.

 What Seriesly sees, on our side.